Skip to main content

 On LLVM System:

-# Add in /etc/portage/make.conf
+# Add to /etc/portage/make.conf

 RUSTFLAGS="${RUSTFLAGS} -Clinker-plugin-lto"